bbc/talkshow/README.md

 Talkshow is a lightweight communications bridge for driving javascript applications from ruby code.
 There are two parts to the implementation:
-* Javascript talk_show library
+* Javascript talkshow library
-* Ruby talk_show gem
+* Ruby talkshow gem

-Start by adding the talk_show.js library to your application.
+Start by adding the talkshow.js library to your application.
 Ensure that talk_show is instantiated at an appropriate point in your application lifecycle -- when the application has loaded up for example.
 Instantiate the Talkshow object and call initialize: